 - *DP World on the PIIP in respect of a concession to operate CT2 (the Second Container Terminal) at the Mombasa Port.

 - *The AIIM-Mota Engil Consortium on its bid for the design, build, financing, operation, maintenance and transfer of the Nairobi – Nakuru – Mau Summit Highway.

 - *Mota-Engil Africa on the development, construction, operation and maintenance of Lot 15 and Lot 18 of the Roads Annuity Programme.

 - *A consortium led by Kiewa Group in a joint venture with the Nairobi County Council for the redevelopment of the Old Ngara Estate within Nairobi City County.

 - *KCB on the PIIP in respect of the development of 20,000 housing units across Kenya for the National Police Service.

-- Chambers and Partners ranked Aleem in Band 2 for Projects and Energy in Kenya in in 2021 and in Band 3 both 2019 and 2020 for the same category.
+- Chambers and Partners ranked Aleem in Band 2 for two consecutive years (2021-2022) for Projects and Energy in Kenya and in Band 3 both 2019 and 2020 for the same category.

-- IFLR1000’s Financial and Corporate Guide rated Aleem as a Highly Regarded lawyer for Project development, Banking and Project Finance for three consecutive years (2019 to 2021).
+- IFLR1000’s Financial and Corporate Guide rated Aleem as a Highly Regarded lawyer for Project development, Banking and Project Finance for four consecutive years (2019 to 2022).

 ‘He is the technical driving force that ensures projects are effectively executed.’